zai1208/Arch-Installation-Script-Dotfiles/README.md

 > The dotfiles have not been uploaded yet so this script is not yet ready for production

 The dotfiles are installed by the script as well and are stored to `~/dotfiles/`

+My dotfiles also contain a font `HackNerdFontMono-Regular.ttf` which is my preferred font for alacritty